 Use aloe vera

-To apply aloe vera, you should cut the leaves and they will produce a gel-like substance.
+To apply aloe vera, you should cut the leaves, and they will produce a gel-like substance.
 You should rub the gel on the injured paw and let it dry.
 The plan will also ensure that the wound does not get infected.

 Switch to a more natural diet

-Keep your dog away from allergens
+Dog Itchy Paws Home Remedy.
+Keep your dog away from allergens.

 Allergies are probably the most common cause of itchy paws in dogs.
-Whether it is grass seeds, pollen or direct contact with pesticides, you should keep him from such.
+Whether it is grass seeds, pollen, or direct contact with pesticides, you should keep him from such.
 For instance, you may want to keep him away from a treated park or lawn.
 This way, he will not come into contact with allergens.
 Your vet should be able to recommend the most suitable anti-histamine upon diagnosing the latter.

 Other Dog problems

-The guide stays with you and your dog forever and is a quick and essential reference for naturally curing your dog’s itchy paws home remedy and all of those other problems that your dog will probably start.
+The guide stays with you and your dog forever and is a quick and essential reference for naturally curing your dog’s itchy paws home remedy and all those problems that your dog will probably start.